 Meta-analysis is a statistical solution to this problem and has become a widely-used method for synthesizing results across studies in the social and behavioral sciences and medicine, as well as several physical sciences, such as ecology.
 The key to meta-analysis is the effect size: it encodes the direction and magnitude of the finding on a common scale.
 Using specialized statistical methods, the average effect across studies can be estimated as well as an examination of the consistency of the effects.
 Analyses can also explore potential explanations for inconsistencies in findings, such as theoretically relevant design differences.

 This course will provide hands-on instruction in conducting all aspects of a meta-analysis, including the systematic nature of the study search and retrieval process, systematic coding and data extraction, computation of various effect size types, and the estimation of both fixed and random-effects meta-analysis models.
 Students will also learn both categorical and regression based moderator analysis and methods for exploring publication selection bias.
 Finally, reporting and presentation of the results of a meta-analysis will be taught.

 This seminar will use Stata for the worked exercises.
 However, no previous experience with Stata is assumed.
 Exercises can also be completed in SPSS and R (on request).
 To participate in the hands-on exercises, you are strongly encouraged to bring a laptop computer.
-A power outlet and wireless access will be available at each seat.

 Who should attend